“Empowering Thought and Emotion”

 Fully consider these each of these steps.
 There are many ways of achieving them all.
 If these don’t make sense to you, find a professional who can help you in changing self-esteem.
 Life is to short to stay stuck in one mindset or one way of perceiving things.

 Counselors continually hear the misunderstandings people have about relationships and capabilities, about life and human development.
-Recently I was asked “Is guilt a medical condition that can run in a family?”
+Recently I was asked “Is guilt a medical condition and can guilt be a genetic predisposition that runs in a family?”
 The woman calling said both she and her sister have constantly experienced guilt throughout their life.
 Her mom and grandmother were no different.

 In Chinese Medicine, certain types mind set and emotions are characteristics of energy blockages or deficiencies in the body.
 The emotions of anger and anxiety can often be diminshed through herbs and acupuncture when the energy flow of the body is restored to its optimal state.